ojlamb/todo_challenge/README.md

 ##V2 Work to be done

 * Build a counter for number of tasks
-* Add filter feature to query all, active and completed tasks
 * Develop functionality to edit tasks
 * Add styling